My Dinner with Adolf: Bill Maher

 The piece drew sharp criticism from Maher.
 In an interview on Piers Morgan Uncensored on April 24, 2025, Maher called the essay "insulting to 6 million dead Jews", arguing that invoking Hitler in this context was inappropriate and inflammatory.
 Maher stated, "The minute you play the 'Hitler' card, you've lost the argument," and defended his meeting with Trump as an honest reporting of his personal impressions without abandoning his political criticisms.

 Maher also said, "Nobody has been harder, and more prescient, I must say, about Donald Trump than me.
 I don't need to be lectured on who Donald Trump is.
 Just the fact that I met him in person didn't change that.
 The fact that I reported honestly is not a sin either."
 Maher also confirmed that he and David had not spoken since the essay's publication but left open the possibility of reconciliation.

-In July 2025, My Dinner with Adolf drew renewed attention following the announcement of a historical sketch comedy series co-created by Larry David and Barack Obama for HBO Max.
+In July 2025, My Dinner with Adolf drew renewed attention following the announcement of a historical sketch comedy series, Life, Larry and the Pursuit of Unhappiness (2026), co-created by David and Barack Obama for HBO Max.
 The project was interpreted by some as a continued satirical response to Bill Maher, highlighting the essay's sustained relevance months after its publication.

+In a November 2025 episode of Real Time, Maher again criticized David's satirical essay saying, "Every year, I used to ask Larry David to do Real Time and he'd always say, 'Bill, I can't.
+I'm not smart enough about politics to do your show.'
+Yeah, I get that now."